rtgarden/minecraftacademy/crafting/ideasminecrafty.md

 * get square lapis lazuli beads and make charms, necklaces or keychains with them. have all the needed findings.

+also silver, gold, emerald, diamond, are all from the game.

 * Paper Boats: make and float some paper boats. or even balsa wood.

+*dye some wool: blue, yellow, red, pink, and grey are common game dye colors.

+you could felt some plain cubes first. in general felting is a great minecraft activity.

+*plant a garden: plant carrots, potatoes, wheat, pumpins, melons and bamboo.

 foods from the game:
 --------------------